 The Makhad Trust

 The Makhad Trust, a small charity based in Cheltenham, works to promote the relationship between environment and spirit, providing a meeting space between the two.
-The work brings together people from UK and indigenous peoples, mostly in Sinai, Egypt providing working journeys on small projects.
+Under the name of Sinai Journeys Ltd our work brings together people from UK and indigenous peoples, mostly in Sinai, Egypt providing working journeys on small projects.

-As well as working journeys, the Makhad Trust also runs Retreat Journeys.
+As well as Working Journeys, the Makhad Trust has also run Retreat Journeys.

 Sustainable Tourism